Biotechs Target Baldness Market

-— Thanks to commentator “nosyu” from Japan for posting a link with news from today regarding hair and skin focused Japanese company Adjuvant Cosmetics, the renowned Dr. Takashi Tsuji (RIKEN Center for Developmental Biology) and Organ Technologies getting into some kind of partnership agreement.
-The Japanese to English translation did not work well enough for me to gather all the details.
-Make sure to do a search on this blog for Dr. Tsuji to read past posts that I have written about him.
+— Thanks to commentator “nosyu” from Japan for posting a link with news from today regarding hair and skin focused Japanese company Adjuvant Cosmetics.
+It is partnering with Dr. Takashi Tsuji (RIKEN Center for Developmental Biology) and Organ Technologies to conduct joint research on product development for hair and scalp problems.

-— Since I started writing this blog, of all the researchers and companies involved in the hair loss world, Replicel has by far and away provided us with the most regular updates.
+— Of all the researchers and companies involved in the hair loss world, Replicel has provided us with the most regular updates.
 This past month has been no exception.
 Here is a new video with Replicel’s CEO Lee Buckler starting his presentation at 16:11.
 The presentation was part of the Japan External Trade Organization (JETRO)’s “Investing in Japan” conference in Toronto, Canada that took place on January 29th 2016.
 The focus of the conference was on Japan’s booming regenerative medicine market.
 Lee also discusses Replicel’s partner Shiseido.
-From the same conference, here is a pdf of Lee’s presentation.
-And finally, here is a new letter from the CEO.

 — Study from Japan suggests that COL17A1 (collagen gene) could be a new target for therapy in preventing hair loss.

 — Kerastem clinical trial page was updated at the end of January 2016.
 Go under the locations section of that page to see if there is a clinic near you where you can volunteer.
 US only for now it seems.

 — Excellent new article summarizing latest hair loss treatment options.
 One of the co-authors is the famous Dr. Antonella Tosti.